Kolaru/GoodStartAtPythonForScientists/structure.md

-python# A Good Start at Python for Scientists
+# A Good Start at Python for Scientists

 ## Not drowning in the ocean of Python ressources - Presentation